shieldlab/shield-lab.github.io/_pages/home.md

   </a>
 </div>

-To this end, we analyze data from the ATLAS experiment, with an emphasis on using the Higgs boson as a sensitive new tool to search for physics beyond the standard model.
+To this end, we analyze data from the [ATLAS Experiment](http://atlasexperiment.org), with emphasis on the <span style="color:blue">Higgs boson</span> as a <span style="color:blue">sensitive tool</span> to search for <span style="color:blue">new physics</span>.

 Our group is also developing fast electronics for highly-parallelized systems that track charged particles at the LHC.
 If one thinks of the ATLAS detector as a massively complex camera pointed at the collision region, these systems enable real-time analysis of the field-of-view to decide when to take the pictures (i.e. "trigger" the ATLAS detector).

-See our [Research page](research) for more details and up-to-date information!
+<b>See our [Research page](research)</b> for more details and up-to-date information!

-Our group is located in the Physics Department at the University of Illinois, best known for development of the theory of superconductivity but also has a storied history of excellence in many fields including particle physics (read about it [here](https://physics.illinois.edu/history/)).
+Our group is located in the [Physics Department](https://physics.illinois.edu) at the [University of Illinois](http://illinois.edu), best known for development of the theory of superconductivity but a storied history of excellence in many fields including particle physics (<b>read about it [here](https://physics.illinois.edu/history/)</b>).
 We have members based at CERN and also collaborate strongly with the [National Center for Supercomputing Applications](http://www.ncsa.illinois.edu).

- We are grateful to receive funding from the DOE () and NSF ().

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/Logo_Illinois.jpg" style="width: 70px">